/session-handoff

 come from (gen-11 re-violated gen-10's captured-but-unapplied edits, 2026-06-05).

-Continuation/lead spawns run on Opus 4.8 1M via proper repoGolem launchers
+Continuation/lead spawns run on the CURRENT top Opus at 1M via proper repoGolem launchers

 pass a model param at spawn (spawn_agent {model} overrides the pin — 2026-06-05